Amr Zaki: Return to Zamalek

 On 5 June 2012, Zaki told Egyptian sports website FilGoal that he relished a return to play in England again.
-This came in parallel with Egypt U-23 coach Hany Ramzy statement that Zaki may be called up to play for Egypt in the 2012 London Olympics U-23 tournament as one of the 3 allowed overage players.
-Zaki commented on that by saying, “I think it's a good chance for me to re-appear on English grounds.
+This came in parallel with Egypt U-23 coach Hany Ramzy statement that Zaki may be called up to play for Egypt in the 2012 London Olympics U-23 tournament as one of the three allowed overage players.
+Zaki commented on that by saying: “I think it's a good chance for me to re-appear on English grounds.
 It is an opportunity to be watched again."
 Eventually, Zaki was not picked for the Olympics by Ramzy.
 However, since Zamalek continued to face financial problems throughout 2011 and 2012, Zaki started to be considered on his way out of the club as a way to bring in cash.
-Gaziantepspor and other Turkish sides along with some English teams and other Persian Gulf sides have all shown their interest in Zaki.
+Gaziantepspor and other Turkish sides, along with some English teams and other Persian Gulf sides, had all shown their interest in Zaki.
 On 20 July 2012, English Championship side Blackpool sent an official request to the player to go on a one-week trial at the club.
 Zaki and Zamalek had accepted the trial offer, but Blackpool later pulled out of the transfer negotiations and cancelled their trial offer.
 Fellow Championship club Middlesbrough had also shown an interest as well.
-Zaki stated his desire to join Middlesbrough after speaking with his former teammate Mido about the club and insisted on a two-year contract, but Manager Tony Mowbray only offered Zaki a deal until the end of the season.
+Zaki stated his desire to join Middlesbrough after speaking with his former teammate Mido about the club and insisted on a two-year contract, but manager Tony Mowbray only offered Zaki a deal until the end of the season.
 Zaki turned down the offer.
-Zaki's agent later said, Everything was agreed, his medical, his contract, his house, but Middlesbrough changed their minds at the last minute.
+Zaki's agent later said: "Everything was agreed, his medical, his contract, his house, but Middlesbrough changed their minds at the last minute.
 Amr wanted to join Middlesbrough and help them win promotion, it was not about money.
-Amr was ready to travel.
+Amr was ready to travel".
 A Middlesbrough spokesman stated that Zaki was one of a number of players being chased by the club, and no offer was submitted to the player.